rclairer/Sebastes_ruberrimus_2025/README.md

 `model/` - This directory holds the stock synthesis model code.

-`model/ss_executables/` - This directory holds the executables for SS considered in this assessment.
+`model/SS_2017/` - This directory holds the executables for SS.

 ## Useful Packages / Resources